Vargas, Dodgers beat Padres 5-2 for 108th win - NewsBreak

 Angels keep Phil Nevin as manager for 2023 on 1-year deal

 OAKLAND, Calif.
-(AP) — The Los Angeles Angels have hired Phil Nevin as manager for the 2023 season, removing his interim title and giving him a one-year contract Wednesday before the final game of the regular season.
-The Angels will miss the playoffs for an eighth straight year.
-Nevin...
+(AP) — The Los Angeles Angels have hired Phil Nevin as manager for the 2023 season, removing his interim title and giving him a one-year contract before the final game of the regular season.
+The Angels will miss the playoffs for an eighth straight season.
+Nevin was promoted from third-base coach when Joe Maddon was fired in June with the Angels mired in what became a club-record 14-game losing streak.
+Los Angeles has gone 46-59 under the 51-year-old Nevin entering Wednesday’s series finale at Oakland.

 Mets' Jeff McNeil edges out Dodgers' Freddie Freeman to win 2022 NL batting title